philcali/sbt-jslint/README.md

 work flow, with `jslint-with <flag>`.

 The `jslint-with` input task auto-completes the available flag with tab.
-Running jslint in this manner, will load your predefined flags in `lint-flags`, and your newly defined flags.
+Running jslint in this manner, will load your predefined flags in `jslint-flags`, and your newly defined flags.

 ## Mixing Settings